Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 As long as you and your child are healthy, a lot of activities are safe when done in moderation.

 Avoid actions that might result in a hard fall.
-You may have rode a bike safely throughout the first trimester, but why take the chance now?
+You may have ridden a bike safely throughout the first trimester, but why take the chance now?
 If bike riding is an important part of your fitness program, stick with a stationary bike from now on.

 Exercises to Avoid During Your Second Trimester